louisrouaze/codesmith-site-build/README.md

 - Integrate into codemisth-public-site repo as an .ejs template (adjust proper routing)

 Sooner:
+- Fix custom font not showing up on remote computers
 - Update head meta icons
 - lazy-loading functionality for homepage image slideshow.
 - create fix to resize program.html's sidenav on overflow